 Transport and Driving in Ireland

-While the rest of Europe follows the standard set by Napoleon by driving on the right, one of the few remnants of British rule in the Republic of Ireland is driving on the left.
+While the rest of Europe follows the standard of driving on the right-hand side of the road, one of the few remnants of British rule in the Republic of Ireland is driving on the left.

 This is the only major challenge self-driving expats are likely to face when it comes to transport and driving in Ireland.
 Otherwise, the Irish public transport network is comprehensive and efficient.